mnieber/gen/titan/api_pkg/docs/developers-manual.rst

     ## The todos:module (todo:x)

-    The todos:module /provides the todo:item-list.
+    The todos:module /provides the todo:item~list.

 .. code-block:: JSON